quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Office/troubleshooting.md

 Solutions for common OnlyOffice integration problems including connectivity, authentication, and document opening issues.

-## Debug Mode (Recommended First Step)
+## Enable Debug logging and Debug Mode

+If you are having persistent issues with OnlyOffice, the first thing should be to enable debug logging on all of the related components:

+1. The frontend Debug Mode
+2. The FileBrowser server debug logs
-The easiest way to troubleshoot OnlyOffice issues is to use the built-in debug mode:
+3. The OnlyOffice server debug logs

+### Enable Frontend Debug Mode

 **Enable Debug Mode:**
 1. Navigate to **Profile Settings** → **File Viewer Options**